digital-asset/daml/docs/source/concepts/time.rst

    #. ``t_p + min_ledger_time_rel``, if ``min_ledger_time_rel`` is given
    #. ``min_ledger_time_abs``, if ``min_ledger_time_abs`` is given

 #.
-If the set of contracts used by the transaction depends on time,
+Since the set of commands used by given transaction can depend on the chosen time,
-   then the command interpretation may need to be repeated until a suitable ledger time is found.
+   the above process might need to be repeated until a suitable ledger time is found.

+#.
+If no suitable ledger time is found after 3 iterations, the submission is rejected.
+   This can happen if there is contention around a contract, or if the transaction uses a very fine-grained control flow based on time.

 #.
 At this point, the ledger time may lie in the future (e.g., if a large value for ``min_ledger_time_rel`` was given).
    The participant waits until ``lt_TX - transaction_latency`` before it submits the transaction to the ledger -